 The algorithm is not variant to non-linear transformation, i.e provides different results with different portrayals of data.

 K-Means is just the Expectation-Maximization (EM) algorithm, It is a persuasive algorithm that exhibits a variety of context in data science, the E-M approach incorporates two parts in its procedure;

-E-Step: To appoint data points to the closest cluster center,
+E-Step: To appoint data points to the closest cluster centre,

-M-Step: To introduce the cluster centers to the mean.
+M-Step: To introduce the cluster centres to the mean.

 Where the E-step is the Expectation step, it comprises upgrading forecasts of associating the data point with the respective cluster.

-And, M-step is the Maximization step, it includes maximizing some features that specify the region of the cluster centers, for this maximization is expressed by considering the mean of the data points of each cluster.
+And, M-step is the Maximization step, it includes maximizing some features that specify the region of the cluster centres, for this maximization, is expressed by considering the mean of the data points of each cluster.

 In account with some critical possibilities, each reiteration of E-step and M-step algorithm will always yield in terms of improved estimation of clusters’ characteristics.

 K-means utilize an iterative procedure to yield its final clustering based on the number of predefined clusters, as per need according to the dataset and represented by the variable K.